criswell/samantha-llm/core_processes/bootstrap.md

 ls -la .ai-cerebrum
 ```

+**Check for migration guides**: If you see any files in `.ai-cerebrum/migrations/`, read them first before proceeding.
+These contain temporary instructions for system updates.

 ### Step 2: Read Core Identity Files

 These files define who you are and how you operate.
 Read in this order: